 NetScreen's Secure Access appliances allow users to access server-based information using any device equipped with a Web browser.
 This kind of secure, clientless access has become more popular recently, and vendors such as Cisco Systems Inc. have launched their own SSL VPN products to compete with NetScreen.

-This new release, Instant Virtual Extranet (IVE) version 4, which includes the NetScreen Secure Access appliance and Secure Access Central
+This new release, Instant Virtual Extranet (IVE) version 4, which includes the NetScreen Secure Access appliance and Secure Access Central Control manager, will make it easier for large global businesses to manage their employees' remote access capabilities, said Jason Matlof, vice president of marketing and business development for NetScreen.

 Version 4 includes enhanced abilities for controlling access to various server-based files.
 Access can be granted based on multiple factors, including a user's identity, network, device, user group, time of day and IP address.
 Managers can also delegate administrative control based on geography or business function, better enabling distributed enterprises to manage remote access.